johnsolarz/filesystem/shared/README.md

 ## Shared folder

-Separated from development-sensitive content to allow the designer control when collecting project assets and consistency prior to integrating into development.
-Share this folder using [Dropbox](http://db.tt/IpYXKK4) with the client and collaborators as necessary.
+Intentionally separate from development-sensitive content to allow the designer control when collecting project assets from the client and collaborators.
+Share this folder with them using [Dropbox](http://db.tt/IpYXKK4).